mmertama/pen/README.md

 * ln x y  - draw a jointed line from a previous line position.

+* move x y - move a line start position

 * color c - use a given color (HTML color name or format).

+* close -  close current line to a polygon

 e.g.